 Do the prep work properly first.
 Get everyone on board.
 Get them to understand what an EVP is, what it will do for you as a company.
 I think that’s key.
 And sometimes you want to rush through that because you want to get into the research and the integration stage, but it’s really important getting that right because it will help you later down the line.

-The other thing as well is communicating a quick win pretty early on when you’re starting to integrate it and launching your EVP, because people are inpatient and they want to see something happening quickly.
+The other thing as well is communicating a quick win pretty early on when you’re starting to integrate it and launching your EVP, because people are impatient and they want to see something happening quickly.
 We were lucky that we won Sweden’s best employer and that obviously helped us to be able to carry on.

 And it’s not just us employer branding.
 It’s everyone who needs to celebrate that because we’re helping to enable this, but it’s not us doing all the work.